Boris Milošević

-Boris Milošević (Борис Милошевић, [bǒris milǒːʃeʋitɕ]; born 5 November 1974) is a Croatian lawyer and politician who served as Deputy Prime Minister of Croatia between 2020 and 2022.
+Boris Milošević (Борис Милошевић, [bǒris milǒːʃeʋitɕ]; born 5 November 1974) is a Croatian Serb lawyer and politician who served as Deputy Prime Minister of Croatia between 2020 and 2022.
 He is a member of the Independent Democratic Serb Party (SDSS).
 He previously served as the president of the Serb National Council from July 2019 until July 2020.

 Early life and career

 Milošević was born to an ethnic Serb family in 1974 in Šibenik, which at that time was a part of the SFR Yugoslavia.
 He graduated from the Faculty of Law, University of Rijeka, and later enrolled in postgraduate studies in public law and administration at the Faculty of Law, University of Zagreb.

 During the Croatian War of Independence his father was mobilized into the Croatian Army even though he was a Serb because Šibenik was under control of Croatia, unlike a lot of Serb majority areas where the Republic of Serbian Krajina had control.
 Milošević's grandmother Dara Milošević was murdered in the village of Bribirske Mostine in the aftermath of the Operation Storm.
 Her murderer Veselko Bilić was arrested after bragging about "murdering a 'Chetnik'" and sentenced to 7.5 years in prison.
 He was, however, pardoned by the President of Croatia Franjo Tuđman after 3.5 years.

 From 2002 to 2005 he was an intern at the Municipal Court in Benkovac.
 From 2005 to 2007, he worked as a legal advisor for the Spanish humanitarian organization, Movement for Peace, and from 2007 to 2008 he worked as the secretary of the municipality of Kistanje.

 After moving to Zagreb, from 2008 to 2011 he worked as a legal advisor in the Serb National Council (SNV), the most influential association of the Serb community in Croatia.
 He was also a member of the main board of the Center for Human Rights from 2010 to 2012.